 Working With Victims and Survivors

 Journalists, researchers and mental health professionals offer advice on how to deal with people caught up in tragic events.
+Click here for an Arabic translation.

 Whether you're new to reporting traumatic news or simply feel you’ve got more to learn about such assignments, these tips, drawn from journalists, journalism researchers and health professionals in Australia and around the world, can help you.